pjh/Walk-Score-Coding-Challenge/README.md

 Notes from pjh
 --------------

-This code is written in Python3, rather than Python 2.x - I hope this is acceptable for the coding challenge.
+This code is written in Python3, rather than Python 2.x - I hope this is acceptable for the coding challenge!

 Welcome to the Walk Score coding challenge!
 -------------------------------------------